Tu-Varna-2019/geo-server/src/main/java/com/tuvarna/geo/config/security/swagger/README.md

 More info: <https://openapi-generator.tech/docs/installation/>

-2. Copy the openapi.yaml file to the Kotlin Android app, and in the root directory type:
+3. Copy the openapi.yaml file to the Kotlin Android app, and in the config directory:

 ```bash
 cd app/src/main/java/com/tuvarna/geo